piotrmacha/adventofcode-2017/README.md

 It's not production-class code and I don't mind to document the ad-hoc magic there.

-If you want to ask me why I have chosen some way, keep in mind that I can not remember, because in most cases I don't bother to to create elegant solutions.
+If you want to ask me why I have chosen some way, keep in mind that I can not remember, because in most cases I don't bother creating elegant solutions.